gloryofrobots/arza/README.md

 #### [Lalan](https://github.com/gloryofrobots/langs/tree/lalan)

-* Original and clean syntax inspired by Lua and OCaml
+* Clean syntax inspired by Lua and OCaml (whitespace unaware, common syntax for basic expressions)
-* Whitespace unaware parser
-* Widely known syntax for expressions
 * Using parentheses for creating blocks of expression, similar to {} blocks in C or Java
 * Support for partial application via special syntax
 * Name binding only via let-in expression